 Corned Beef & Cabbage Turnovers

-3. Lightly flour a surface and rolling pin.
-Roll out thawed sheet of puff pastry to even out & seal seams.
+- Lightly flour a surface and rolling pin.
+Roll out thawed sheet of puff pastry to even out and seal seams.
 Cut out 9 (2 3/4 -inch) squares from each sheet.
-Scoop a rounded Tablespoon of filling into the center of 9 puff pastry squares.
+Scoop a rounded tablespoon of filling into the center of 9 puff pastry squares.
 Rub edges of each square with water.
 Place another square in your hands, stretch it slightly, and then place it on top of the filling to cover (like a ravioli).
 Use a fork to press the edges together and seal.
 Continue until all nine squares have been covered and sealed.

-4. Place filling turnovers onto a parchment-lined baking sheet.
+- Place filled turnovers onto a parchment-lined baking sheet.
 Brush tops with beaten egg.
 Bake about 20 minutes, or until golden brown.

-5. Let cool slightly, then serve with a mixture of ½ cup mayonnaise and 2 Tbsp.
-Dijon to make a mustard sauce dip.
+- Let cool slightly, then serve with a mixture of 1/2 cup mayonnaise mixed with 2 tablespoons Dijon to make a mustard sauce dip.